ROHIT12311926/razorai-commerce/README.md

 "Add this one"
 ```

-Products are only added when the user explicitly requests it.
+Products are only added when the user explicitly requests the action.

 ---